ocean-tracking-network/node-manager-training/_episodes/03_Setup_and_Installing_Needed_Software.md

 ### In order to work efficiently as a Node Manager, the following programs are necessary and/or useful.

-OTN has built custom qualtiy control tools for Node Managers, called the OTN Nodebooks.
+OTN has built custom quality control tools for Node Managers, called the OTN Nodebooks.
 These are written in `python` and interacted with by running through `Jupyter` notebooks.
 In order to use these tools, and interact with your database, you will need to install several different applications.
 All installation instructions are also available on our Gitlab [here](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/home).

-This lesson will give attendees a change to install all the relevant software, under the supervison of OTN staff.
+This lesson will give attendees a change to install all the relevant software, under the supervision of OTN staff.

 # Python/Anaconda